Greenhill School (Addison, Texas): Founder's Day

 Founder's Day is the annual September 11 celebration of Greenhill's establishment on September 11, 1950.
 The whole school meets in the Phillips Gymnasium for an assembly to commemorate two teachers and honor five faculty members.
 The Student Council President (a senior) lights the Founder's Day Candle with the current longest working faculty member.
 During the assembly, the Service-Learning and Community Service Program announces the Estelle Dickens service project for the year.
 Legacy Heart of the Hill groups are named during this assembly.
-The Heart of the Hill program brings groups of students from each division—Lower, Middle and Upper—together to help instill a sense of community across the campus.
+The Heart of the Hill program is designed to bring groups of students from each division—Lower, Middle and Upper—together to help instill a sense of community across the campus.

 Senior Breakfast

 The Alumni Association holds the annual senior breakfast in the fall for the graduating seniors.
 During this time, the graduating seniors meet with alumni and are given their senior sweatshirts.

 Athletics

 Greenhill is a member of the Southwest Preparatory Conference which includes private schools from Texas and Oklahoma.
 Students start playing athletics for the school when they enter the 7th grade and are able to participate in Basketball, Baseball, Cheerleading, Cross Country, Diving, Golf, Field Hockey, Football, Lacrosse, Soccer, Softball, Swimming, Tennis, Track and Field, and Volleyball.

-Greenhill has had many prominent athletes.
-For example, Ashley Rape (Class of 2008) was selected as Gatorade Texas Girl Soccer Player of the Year and a Parade All-American who went on to play for played Duke University.
-Chelsey Sveinsson (Class of 2011) was Gatorade Texas Girls Cross Country Runner of the Year for 3 consecutive years.
-Sveinsson also won the 2008 Nike National Cross Country Championship.

-The following records were found at the Greenhill Website and the Southwest Preparatory Conference Website.
-Due to the lack of retained information, some championships have not been recorded.